 By ALEXI VENICE

-You recall my Duck Tolling Retriever, Zane, who insists on living outside on the deck in his igloo, despite the warm, loving life we offer him inside?
+You recall my duck toller, Zane, who insists on living outside on the deck in his igloo, despite the warm, loving life we offer him inside?
 (He moved out when Bill thought it was permissible to walk around the house nude.
 NUDE!
 This is our empty nest, Bill, not our naked nest.)
 Poor dog.
 It’ll take years of dog therapy to erase those images from his mind.
-I almost moved out, too, but Bill obeys commands very well, now covering himself with a loincloth, so I stayed.
+I almost moved out, too, but Bill obeys commands very well—now covering himself with a loincloth—so I stayed.
+(We’ll talk about his cape—which completes his loincloth outfit—in another post.)

 Zane patrols the yard by day and sleeps in his igloo, covered with a blanket, by night.
 I used to worry when I heard coyotes yipping in the middle of the night, but Zane isn’t tempted by their rock-status allure, enticing him to run wild and free, somehow knowing their only interest in him is as a scooby snack.
-However, they don’t have the furry balls to sneak onto our deck and pull him out of his igloo, and Zane knows this.
+He also intuits that they don’t have the furry balls to sneak onto our deck and pull him out of his igloo, so he hides in there.

 (I think I freaked him out last night by taking a pic.
 He looks sort of scared even though I didn’t use a flash.)

-Zane is so good-natured and intelligent that I don’t worry about him getting into trouble while he’s outside all day.
+Zane is so good-natured and intelligent that I also don’t worry about him getting into trouble while he’s outside all day.
 After all, he is now bilingual, obeying several commands in Spanish.
 (I firmly believe that, in today’s world, it’s important for our dogs to be bilingual.
 It’s my platform.
 It’s my cause.
-Join me.)
+Join me by sending money.)
 We also recently discovered that he drives.
 When we’re not home, he can be seen driving Miss Daisy around town, who is the chirpiest backseat driver you’ve ever heard!
+There she is in the passenger seat—unbelted of course.

 Early one morning a few months ago, I let Zane in, fed the dogs, then sat down to work on whatever writing project lay before me on the kitchen table.
 Soon, both dogs finished their food and came to rest around my ankles.
 I leaned down to scratch Zane’s tummy and noticed blood on his butterscotch face.
 Faint streaks of dried blood.
 Worried, I turned up the light and examined him to make sure he wasn’t bleeding.
-Concluding the blood was from another animal, I envisioned a ruckus during the night in our yard.
+Concluding the blood was from another animal, I envisioned a rumpus during the night in our yard.
 Hmm.
-I didn’t hear anything last night.
+I didn’t hear anything.

 (Of course, my hearing isn’t always a good barometer.
 There was the time a donkey was swashbuckling around our yard all night—on a self-guided tour of the neighborhood after he slipped the neighbor’s fence.
 I’ll never forget the scene of the 15-year-old girl chasing him in her dress and ballerina slippers the next morning.
 Donkey was having the time of his life, leading her around in his own fairy tale—Johnny Depp skipping along behind them.)